JuliaGraphics/Luxor.jl/docs/src/examples.md

 ## The Julia logos

-Luxor contains two functions that draw: the Julia logo, either in color or a single color; and the three Julia circles.
+Luxor contains built-in functions that draw the Julia logo, either in color or a single color, and the three Julia circles.

 ```@example
 using Luxor